 Quickly judge those foods

 If you’re out shopping and you want to know just how good it is for you, you can always spend time deciphering the labels on them.
-However, a much more efficient way is to simply scan the barcode.
+However, a much more efficient way is to scan the barcode.

 Some of the latest healthy eating apps let you scan foods too quickly and helpfully show the nutritional information in much clearer detail, showing how many calories are in a serving, as well as graphs to show how much fat, protein, and carbs it has compared to one another.